Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Alberta Stack Sampling Code specifies how to measure emissions of air pollutants from stationary sources in Alberta, as required for determining compliance with the Environmental Protection and Enhancement Act.

-Copies are available at cost from Alberta Queen's Printer:
+Copies are available at cost from Alberta King's Printer:

 The Continuous Emission Monitoring Systems (CEMS) Code identifies acceptable methods and specifications for the installation and operation of these systems.